essans/RasPi/docs/source/initialSetup.rst

 5) First we need to access and login to the raspi over wifi:

-   (i) Login into the router portal via (eg) ``http://192.168.1.1`` in order to find determine which the IP address the router has assigned to the new device that is now connected to the network.
+   * Login into the router portal via (eg) ``http://192.168.1.1`` in order to find determine which the IP address the router has assigned to the new device that is now connected to the network.
 Could also use a network scanner via the mac.
 Then ssh into the pi:

        .. code-block:: bash